Introduction:

 REDUCED FIELD SIZE

-If the number of runners in any race falls below 3, the pool will be declared void and all stakes refunded.
+If the number of runners in any race falls below three, the pool will be declared void and all stakes refunded.

 MULTIPLE SELECTIONS AND PERMUTATIONS